Raman-Lab-UCLA/ML_Tutorials/4_AutoKeras_Image_Regression/README.md

 conda install matplotlib
 conda install spyder
 ```
-NOTE: AutoKeras is constantly updated and may depend on newer versions of Tensorflow.
-Document attached for setting up Tensorflow for GPU.
+NOTE: AutoKeras is constantly updated and may depend on newer versions of Tensorflow, which depend on specific versions of CUDA and cuDNN.
+Refer to the following for compatibility details: https://www.tensorflow.org/install/source#gpu.